abdullahkady/met-downloader/README.md

 ## Usage

 ### npx (Recommended)

-Use `npx`, this avoids installing the tool on your system.
+If you have `npx` installed, you can avoid installing the tool on your system.
 However chromium binaries will be downloaded every time you run the application, so you can use the below setup to avoid doing so.

 ```bash
 export CHROMIUM_EXEC_PATH=/usr/bin/google-chrome